samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 The current implementation resolved this input to Bandung, Bandung, Kabupaten Tulungagung, Jawa Timur 66274, **status AMBIGUOUS, confidence 0.43**.
 The formatted output shows why: "Bandung, Bandung" means the single token matched two levels at once, the kecamatan and the kelurahan, both in the wrong region.
 The scorer rewards matched levels, so one ambiguous word counted twice and inflated the score.

-Without clear context, it is hard to determine whether Bandung is input as a kota or a kecamatan.
+Without clear context, it is hard to determine whether Bandung is input as a City or a District.
 The engine needs a fallback when a known place exists at different levels.
 The decision for this iteration: without enough context, Bandung will always be Kota.

 ## What the benchmark showed